charlesbrandt/public/code/javascript/basics.md

 ## Interpreters

-There's on in your web browser.
+There's one in your web browser.

 Or there's [node](node.md) that you can install locally and run interactively.